Creative Direction

 Taglines

-This tagline was for the Kia Sedona, a luxury family vehicle focused on practicality and beauty.
-The target demographic really wants a performance vehicle but, they have a family dog.
+The Kia Sedona is a luxury family vehicle focused on practicality and beauty.
+The target demographic really wants a performance vehicle but they have a family dog.

-This parking garage company created an app for booking parking spots for events in downtown Chicago.
-They wanted their tagline to communicate the app’s function while feeling nice, friendly, and accessible, in line with their brand voice.
+This parking garage company created an app for booking parking spots.
+They wanted their tagline to communicate the app’s function while feeling nice, friendly, and accessible — in line with their brand voice.

 This graphic recording company creates live drawings for corporate events, but also packages digital images for marketing.
 They wanted a tagline that alluded to the benefits of the work for elevating ideas, while communicating what the company delivers.